 Will You Become a CMA?

 CMA is a highly valued global credential, which can give you a head start in your early career or boost your market value to take the next step on your ladder of success.
-When you put it all in perspective, the certification costs about $2,500 in total and may require about 150 hours of study time and effort per exam.
+Ultimately, when you put it all in perspective, the certification costs about $2,500 in total and may require about 150 hours of study time and effort per exam.

 In return, you gain an edge over your competition and a potential six-figure salary in your dream company!
 Now that sounds like a good deal, don’t you agree?